RAF Chelveston: 60th Troop Carrier Group

 In early 1942, Chelveston was turned over to the American Eighth Air Force.
 The first USAAF unit to occupy Chelveston was the 60th Troop Carrier Group.
-The 60th consisted of the 10th, 11th, 12th and 26th squadrons, equipped with 53 C-47 aircraft.
+The 60th consisted of the 10th, 11th, 12th and 26th squadrons, equipped with 53 Douglas C-47 Skytrain aircraft.

 The 60th arrived in early July, but its stay was brief, moving to RAF Aldermaston at the end of the month.
 After its training in the UK, the unit moved on to the 12th Air Force for operations in the Mediterranean theater.

 301st Bombardment Group (Heavy)

 On 9 August 1942, the 301st Bombardment Group (Heavy) took up residence on the station.
 The 301st was assigned to the 1st Combat Wing at Brampton Grange.
 Its operational squadrons were the 32d, 352d, 353d, 354th and 415th Bomb Squadrons, each equipped with Boeing B-17 Flying Fortresses.

 The unit was the second heavy USAAF bomber group to arrive in England.
 It flew its first operational mission on 5 September 1942 to the Rouen marshalling yards in northern France.
 During its stay at Chelveston, the unit attacked submarine pens, airfields, railroads, bridges and other targets on the continent, primarily in France.

 The 301st BG was allocated to Operation Torch, and on 26 November 1942 it departed for the Twelfth Air Force, being moved to Tafaraoui Airfield, Algeria.